Phi75-arch/Phi-Resonance-Grid-/Research.md

 6. Conclusion

 Φ-Resonance reframes static analysis as a dialogue rather than a verdict.
-Its contribution lies not in enforcing better code, but in creating conditions where better code is more likely to emerge voluntaril
+Its contribution lies not in enforcing better code, but in creating conditions where better code is more likely to emerge voluntarily.